IBM/aspera-cli/README.md

 ascli aoc files permission --workspace=<workspace name> <path to folder> ...
 ```

+> [!NOTE]
-> **Note:** The workspace is identified by name, and folder by path, relative to the user's home.
+> The workspace is identified by name, and folder by path, relative to the user's home.
 To use an identifier instead, one can use the percent selector, like `%id:1234`

 ##### Admin Shared Folders